-However, the Securitisation Regulation does provide for the European Systemic Risk Board (the "ESRB") to publish reports, in collaboration with the EBA, when the ESRB considers necessary, or at least every 3 years, on the financial stability implications of the securitisation market, and these may include recommendations on whether the risk retention levels should be modified.55 same consolidated group as the originator, sponsor or original lender) in the case of a mixed financial holding company, a parent institution or a financial holding company established in the EU, subject to meeting certain requirements.
+However, the Securitisation Regulation does provide for the European Systemic Risk Board (the "ESRB") to publish reports, in collaboration with the EBA, when the ESRB considers necessary, or at least every 3 years, on the financial stability implications of the securitisation market, and these may include recommendations on whether the risk retention levels should be modified.

+The retention may be satisfied on a consolidated basis (i.e. by any entity in the same consolidated group as the originator, sponsor or original lender) in the case of a mixed financial holding company, a parent institution or a financial holding company established in the EU, subject to meeting certain requirements.
 Otherwise, retention on a consolidated basis is not permitted.